wp-plugins/wp-ultimate-recipe/readme.txt

 2. Manage everything about your recipes in one place

 == Changelog ==

+= 1.0.1 =
+* Use your recipes just like normal posts
+* Contact support directly from Recipe Admin page
+* General Bug Fixes

 = 1.0.0 =
 * Structure your ingredients and instructions in groups